-Racing Victoria (RV) has today released the Orders of Entry for the Spring Racing Carnival’s two premier handicaps, the $7.3m Lexus Melbourne Cup (3200m) and the $5.15 million Stella Artois Caulfield Cup (2400m).
+Racing Victoria (RV) has today released the Orders of Entry for the Spring Racing Carnival’s two premier handicaps, the $8 million Lexus Melbourne Cup (3200m) and the $5.15 million Stella Artois Caulfield Cup (2400m).

-As it stands today, the final runner guaranteed a start in the Caulfield Cup is Japanese raider Chestnut Coat (18th in the Order of Entry), whilst John Gosden’s talented galloper Weekender currently occupies the 24th and final place in the Melbourne Cup list.
+As it stands today, the final runner guaranteed a start in the Caulfield Cup is emerging Japanese talent Mer De Glace (18th in the Order of Entry), whilst Andrew Balding’s talented northern hemisphere three-year-old Dashing Willoughby currently occupies the 24th and final place in the Melbourne Cup list.

-The next Caulfield Cup ballot exemption will be available in the Group 3 Naturalism Stakes (2000m), which was won by Jameka en route to her 2016 Cup triumph and will this year be held at Caulfield on Saturday, 22 September.
+The next Caulfield Cup ballot exemption is the Group 1 Makybe Diva Stakes (1600m) at Flemington this Saturday, 14 September followed by the Group 3 Naturalism Stakes (2000m) at Caulfield a week later, a race which was won by Jameka en route to her 2016 Cup triumph.

 Horses can satisfy the Caulfield Cup ballot clause by finishing in the top three in a Group race of 1600m or further, or by winning a Listed race of 1600m or further.

-Horses can satisfy the Melbourne Cup ballot clause by finishing in the top three in a Group race of 2300m or further; winning a Listed race of 2300m or further; finishing in the top eight in the Caulfield Cup; finishing in the top three in the Ladbrokes Cox Plate (2040m) at The Valley on Saturday, 27 October; or by winning the Group 1 Seppelt Turnbull Stakes (2000m) at Flemington on Saturday, 6 October.
+Horses can satisfy the Melbourne Cup ballot clause by finishing in the top three in a Group race of 2300m or further; winning a Listed race of 2300m or further; finishing in the top eight in the Caulfield Cup; finishing in the top three in the Ladbrokes Cox Plate (2040m) at The Valley on Saturday, 26 October; or by succeeding Winx as the winner of the Group 1 Seppelt Turnbull Stakes (2000m) at Flemington on 5 October.

-First declarations for the Caulfield Cup will close at 12pm on Tuesday, 25 September and at 12pm on Tuesday, 9 October for the Melbourne Cup.
+First acceptances for the Caulfield Cup close at 12 noon (AEST) on Tuesday, 24 September, and a week later at 12 noon (AEST) on Tuesday, 1 October for the Melbourne Cup.